Brikster/Chatty/README.md

   - SPY-mode permission.
 Players with "chatty.spy" permission can see all messages from all chat-modes.
   - Vault API support.
   - Advancements announcements system.
+  - Cooldowns for chat-modes.

 # Permissions
     chatty.chat.<chat_mode> - grants access for chat-mode.
-    chatty.spy - allows to see all messages from all chat-modes. chatty.reload - allows to use "/chatty" command for reloading configuration. chatty.colors - allows to use colors in a chat.
+    chatty.spy - allows to see all messages from all chat-modes. chatty.reload - allows to use "/chatty" command for reloading configuration. chatty.style.<style> or chatty.style.<style>.<chat-mode> - allows to use styles in chat (styles: colors, bold, magic, reset, italic, underline, strikethrough). chatty.cooldown or chatty.cooldown.<chat-mode> - allows to bypass cooldown of chat-mode.

 # Configuration